lnkn/blog/src/pages/Peanut_Butter_Blossoms/index.md

 image: PeanutButterBlossoms1.jpg
 lead: Name a more iconic duo than chocolate and peanut butter.
 ---
-*These deliciously soft peanut butter cookies are topped with a hersey kiss to give you the best combination out there- peanut butter and chocolate.
+These deliciously soft peanut butter cookies are topped with a hersey kiss to give you the best combination out there- peanut butter and chocolate.
 Who else agrees that peanut butter and chocolate are truly one of the best duos?
-I hope you enjoy these Peanut Butter Blossoms!*
+I hope you enjoy these Peanut Butter Blossoms!

+## The Recipe

+#### Yields: 20 blossom cookies

 #### Prep time: 5 minutes | Chill time: 30 minutes | Bake time: 10 minutes | Total time: 45 minutes

-**Yields: 20 cookies**

-## Ingredients:
+## Ingredients
+#### The Cookie
 - 1 stick  **unsalted butter**, softened
 - 1/4 cup **granulated sugar** + 1/4 cup for rolling
 - 1/2 cup **brown sugar**